gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 Now in the fragment shader we need to normalize the surface to light vector since it's a not a unit vector.
-Note that we could normalize in the vertex shader but because it's a `varying` it will be linear interpolated between our positions and so would not be a complete unit vector
+Note that we could normalize in the vertex shader but because it's a *varying* it will be linear interpolated between our positions and so would not be a complete unit vector

+    #version 300 es
     precision mediump float;

-    // Passed in from the vertex shader. varying vec3 v_normal;
+    // Passed in from the vertex shader. in vec3 v_normal;
-    +varying vec3 v_surfaceToLight;
+    +in vec3 v_surfaceToLight;

     -uniform vec3 u_reverseLightDirection;
     uniform vec4 u_color;

+    // we need to declare an output for the fragment shader out vec4 outColor;

     void main() {
       // because v_normal is a varying it's interpolated